Rajat117/aws-guide/ECS/Overview.md

 - Helps run no of tasks across our desired no of EC2 instances.
 - Can be linked to CLB/ALB/NLB
 - Possible to setup ASG
-- LB can be setup at creation time.
+- LB can be setup only at creation time.
 - CLB can't be setup for dynamic ports
 ## Use of Load Balancer
 If we don't forward traffic of our container to a static manually chosen port we can use load balancer to help us with that.